snowood1/Zero-Shot-PLOVER/README.md

 # zero-shot-PLOVER (ZSP)

-This repository contains the essential code and data for the paper [Synthesizing Political Zero-Shot Relation Classification via Codebook Knowledge, NLI, and ChatGPT].
+This repository contains the essential code and data for the paper [Synthesizing Political Zero-Shot Relation Classification via Codebook Knowledge, NLI, and ChatGPT](https://arxiv.org/pdf/2308.07876.pdf).

 ZSP is a modality-aware tree-query framework based on natural language inference (NLI) to solve relation classification for PLOVER ontology.
 The goal is to offer political scientists a pragmatic solution beyond mere dataset annotation for black-box supervised models, providing a practical alternative that taps into existing knowledge and codebook resources.